KapilKhanal/Sales_Impact/README.md

 # Sales Impact of shopping transactions.
-This project looks at how can the introduction of a discount during the holidays affect the total sale of customer groups within a timeframe of a year.
+This project looks at how the introduction of a discount during the holidays affect the total sale within customer groups in a given timeframe.
 The statistical techniques used are:

 **RFM analysis** (recency, frenquency, monetary) to analyse customer behavior by examining their transaction history such as,